weng-lab/krews/docs/getting_started.md

 </dependency>
 ```

-## Building
+### Building

-It's highly recommended that you build the application into an executable Jar.
+We recommend that you build the application into an executable Jar.

 On Gradle, this can be done using the [Shadow Plugin](https://imperceptiblethoughts.com/shadow/)